 Q: Is City of Skies YA?

-A: No. City of Skies is an adult fantasy book.
-Although relatively clean, it is not intended for teen readers.
+A: City of Skies is an adult fantasy book.
+It’s mostly clean, but not intended for teen readers.

 Q: Is City of Skies “Romantasy”?